 The utility you are likely to use most is

 exigrep.
-In order to use that utility you need to understand Exim’s logs, and we therefore have written a separate article about Exim log files and exigrep.
+In order to use that utility you need to understand Exim’s logs.
+That’s quite a large topic, and we therefore have a separate article about Exim log files and exigrep.

 Before we dive into the utilities, let’s make sure Exim is actually running.
 You can do so with the command